cockpit-project/cockpit/HACKING.md

 Currently the x86_64 architectures of Fedora 20 and Rawhide are most often used for development.

-Check `test/cockpit.spec.in` for the concrete build dependencies.
+Check `tools/cockpit.spec` for the concrete Fedora build dependencies.
 The following should work in a fresh Git clone:

-    $ cd ./test
-    $ srpm=$(./make-srpm)
+    $ srpm=$(tools/make-srpm)
     $ sudo yum-builddep $srpm

 In addition for testing the following dependencies are required: